Structure of normally and finitely non-co-Hopfian groups: Introduction

 \begin{thmnr} Let $\Gamma$ be a finitely generated group that admits a decreasing chain of subgroups

 where $\Gamma_k$ are finite-index normal subgroups with $\Gamma_k\cong\Gamma$.
 Set $\Gamma_\infty:=\cap_k \Gamma_k$.
-Then $\Gamma\slash\Gamma_\infty$ is nilpotent and, modulo torsion, it is free abelian. \end{thmnr} \begin{rmknr} Equivalently, $\Gamma\slash\Gamma_\infty$ is nilpotent and virtually abelian (see Proposition \ref{prop:virt_ab_crit}). \end{rmknr} In light of Theorem \ref{thm:main}, it is natural to ask: \begin{ques} Can one classify finitely non-co-Hopfian groups in terms of nilpotent groups in a manner similar to Theorem \ref{thm:main}?\end{ques} In any example we know of, a finitely non-co-Hopfian group $\Gamma$ admits a quotient that contains a nontrivial normal nilpotent subgroup.
-It seems plausible that this is the case for any finitely non-co-Hopfian group because, as already remarked above, its profinite completion contains a closed pronilpotent normal subgroup.
-In general the normal nilpotent subgroup can only be found in a quotient and might be a proper subgroup and not finitely generated (e.g. in the case of a solvable Baumslag-Solitar group, see Example \ref{ex:no_factor}).
+Then $\Gamma\slash\Gamma_\infty$ is nilpotent and, modulo torsion, it is free abelian. \end{thmnr} \begin{rmknr} Equivalently, $\Gamma\slash\Gamma_\infty$ is nilpotent and virtually abelian (see Proposition \ref{prop:virt_ab_crit}). \end{rmknr} In light of Theorem \ref{thm:main}, it is natural to ask if the assumption that the chain \eqref{eq:chain} consists of normal subgroups can be removed: \begin{ques} Can one classify finitely non-co-Hopfian groups in terms of nilpotent groups in a manner similar to Theorem \ref{thm:main}?\end{ques} In any example we know of, a finitely non-co-Hopfian group $\Gamma$ admits a quotient that contains a nontrivial normal nilpotent subgroup.
+It seems plausible that this is the case for any finitely generated finitely non-co-Hopfian group: It is not difficult to see that any self-embedding $\Gamma\hookrightarrow\Gamma$ induces a self-embedding of the profinite completion $\hGamma$ of $\Gamma$.
+In this case, work of Reid easily implies that the profinite completion $\widehat{\Gamma}$ contains a nontrivial pronilpotent normal subgroup \cite{reidemb} (see Theorem \ref{thm:reid_emb} and Proposition \ref{prop:con_nilp}).
+We give examples of $\Gamma$ where the normal nilpotent subgroup can only be found in a quotient and ones where it is not finitely generated (see Example \ref{ex:no_factor}).

 Let us now return to the setting of Theorem \ref{thm:main}.
 It is immediate from Theorem \ref{thm:main} that any chain of subgroups as in Theorem \ref{thm:main} comes from pullback of a chain of subgroups of a virtually abelian group: \begin{cornr} Let $\Gamma$ be finitely generated and suppose $\Gamma$ admits a decreasing chain of $(\Gamma_k)_{k\geq 0}$ of finite-index normal subgroups with $\Gamma_k\cong\Gamma$.
 Then there exist \begin{itemize} \item a finitely generated nilpotent group $N$ such that $N\slash \Tor(N)$ is abelian, \item a surjection $\pi:\Gamma\to N$, and \item finite-index normal subgroups $N_k\subseteq N$, \end{itemize} such that $\Gamma_k=\pi^{-1}(N_k)$ for every $k\geq 1$. \end{cornr}